raulgtzmeave/Integrating-Formal-and-Relational-Contracting/README.md

 ***Integrating Formal and Relational Contracting: Data Repository***

-This repository contains the data used in the study titled “Integrating Formal and Relational Contracting: The Interplay Between Network Structure and Contract Design in Interlocal Collaboration Agreements.”
+This repository contains the data used in the study titled “Integrating Formal and Relational Contracting: The Link Between Network Structure and Contract Design in Interlocal Collaboration Agreements.”

 **Description of the Dataset**